Helping keep mitochondria healthy to keep macula cells alive

 What are they doing?

-Professor Dick and his team are investigating two molecules called IRAK-M and IL-33.
-The project will investigate the changes in cells which are missing the genes that code for IRAK-M and IL-33, compared to normal cells.
-They will then re-introduce the IRAK-M and IL-33 genes to understand how these molecules interact in the cells.
+Professor Dick and his team investigated two molecules called IRAK-M and IL-33.
+The project assessed the changes that take place in cells which are missing the genes that code for IRAK-M and IL-33 and compared these to normal, healthy cells.
+They then re-introduced the IRAK-M and IL-33 genes to better understand how these molecules interact in the cells.

-The second stage of research will involve introducing the IL-33 and IRAK-M genes into the eyes of mice to see whether this can stop or slow the damage that can lead to AMD.
+The second stage of research involved introducing the IL-33 and IRAK-M genes into the eyes of mice to see whether this could stop or slow the damage that can lead to AMD.

 Since 1987 the Macular Society has invested around £10 million in over 100 research projects.